HOW WE HELPED BUILD ONE OF INSTAGRAM’S MOST INFLUENTIAL BOOK COMMUNITIES

 Build genuine engagement with book lovers

-The challenge was to publish two pieces of high-quality content every week.
+The strategy was to publish two pieces of high-quality content every week.

 We needed to create a consistent production style where every post would feel intentional, socially crafted and high-end while still being turned around quick enough to sustain momentum.
 The channel had to develop a recognisable identity, something audiences could immediately associate with UnderTheCover without becoming boring and repetitive.